 In commercial kitchens, the combination of a wet environment, stainless steel equipment, conductive surfaces, and combustible materials increases the risk of electrical shock incidents and fires.
 Adherence to sanitation standards necessitates the mobility of cooking and cleaning equipment, leading to the use of plug-and-cord connections.
 The cords used for this purpose are susceptible to damage over time and exposure to moisture, making them vulnerable to ground faults and shock risks.
 Internal components of appliances can degrade with time and exposure, which also increases the risk of ground faults.

 To help protect personnel and equipment in commercial kitchens and other similar applications, the National Electrical Code (NEC) has revised GFCI requirements.
 NEC 210.8 (B) requires non-dwelling units to include GFCI protection for branch circuit receptacles in all kitchens, buffet serving areas for food preparation/beverage preparation, and when receptacles or appliances are within six feet of a sink.
 In previous versions of the NEC, this requirement was limited to single-phase, <50A circuits.
-Now, the NEC requires this to cover 3-phase circuits <100A when the voltage from line to ground is less than 150V.
-This includes equipment that previously did not require GFCI protection, such as a 208V input fryer, ovens, dishwashers, and more.
-PowerGuard was designed to be an optimal choice for ground fault protection in these applications to keep personnel safe and facilities compliant with the latest codes.
+Now, the NEC requires this to cover 3-phase circuits <100A when the voltage from line to ground is less than 150V (NOTE: The most common electrical circuits used in commercial kitchens are 120 VAC, 240 VAC, and 208 VAC; which all have line-to-ground voltages under 150V).
+This means the NEC 210.8 (B) requirements impacts equipment that previously did not require GFCI protection when using a receptacle, such as a 208V input fryer, ovens, dishwashers, and more.

 Designed to fit the needs of commercial kitchens